 The P90X workout system originated as an at-home routine.
 You order the DVDs or stream the videos online and watch them from the comfort of your living room as you perform the intense workouts to transform your body.

 Equipment is required for this workout system.
-If you do not have equipment at home, have outgrown the weight amounts on your dumbbells or simply want a change in view, you can perform your P90X workout at the gym.
+If you don't have equipment at home, don't have the space to spread out or simply want a change in view, you can perform your P90X workout at the gym.
 That way you have access to a variety of weight amounts and secure pull-up bars.
-You may also feel more motivated while working out out with others.
+You may also feel more motivated while working out with others.

 Choose a way to follow your workout plan at the gym.
 You can print out the daily worksheets and bring them with you so you know which exercises to do.
 Watch the DVD beforehand so you're familiar with how to do each exercise.
 You can also watch the DVD and write out the workout plan as a handwritten worksheet with your own notes for reference.